Undergraduate Research Conference

 The Undergraduate Research Conference offers an exciting opportunity for students and recent graduates to showcase research completed as part of their undergraduate coursework, a summer or other research internship, a research-based degree program, or voluntary work.

-In its 6th year, the conference provides an excellent platform for budding researchers to:
+In 2021 the URC celebrated it's sixth year and, once again, provided an excellent platform for budding researchers to:

 - demonstrate their communication skills,